 4. Heat for pain relief

-Pain in childbirth is unavoidable, however the pain with c-section is a whole different thing.
+Pain in childbirth is unavoidable, however, the pain with c-section is a whole different thing.
 Surgery after 9 months of stretching and growing, followed by the typical after pains but in a newly cut uterus.
-It’s all just to much.
+It’s all just too much.
 Luckily there are ways to help with the pain.
-In many cases c-section recovery will take months to feel good again.
+In many cases, c-section recovery will take months to feel good again.
 One of the best and fastest forms of pain relief ever is heat.
-A heat pad on a low setting was great in times of relaxing, and the heat certainly helps the blood flow.
+A heating pad on a low setting was great in times of relaxing, and the heat certainly helps the blood flow.
 As we have all experienced during times of working out warm sore muscles hurt less than cold sore muscles.
 So go on add a little heat, when rocking your new baby, nursing or simply laying down to take a nap is so extremely helpful.

 5. Proper nourishment is a must

 Your doctor will probably recommend you continue to take a prenatal vitamin, I recommend you take one that is raw and not synthetic, quality vitamins cost more but they are worth it.
 This is what I take Here.
 But it can not stop with vitamins.
-When you body is trying to heal and recover from a major even like pregnancy let alone a c-section it needs all the great nourishment you can give it.
+When you body is trying to heal and recover from a major event like pregnancy let alone a c-section it needs all the great nourishment you can give it.
 Real, whole, fresh, organic foods I can not state that enough.
 I am also a huge, huge fan of naturally probiotic and cultured foods, especially after baby and surgery you want everything moving right internally, if you know what I mean.
 Here and here are two great sites for fermented and cultured foods.

 6. Sleep when you can

 I know this one is difficult, everyone says get lots of sleep but the whole aspect of having a baby kind of takes away from getting that sleep.
 Especially when your significant other returns to work almost immediately after, which is the norm for most families.
-However this is a great time to down grade everything you are involved in or do.
+However this is a great time to downgrade everything you are involved in or do.
 If you garden step back a bit, if you work from home try to take on less (if you can).
 Rest more and go less, (seriously this is always hard for me).
 Naps can be super helpful, sleep when baby does.
 Your house does not need to be perfect you have other things to do.